johnlng/slickcmd/README.md

 - **Command line calculator**
     - Perform calculations directly in the classic command prompt, just like in PowerShell.
     - >This is an optional feature.
 To enable it, check the options dialog.

+- **Minimize to tray**
+    - Minimize the console window to the system tray by holding the Alt key while clicking the minimize button.

 ## ⚙️ Requirements

 * **Operating System:** Windows 10 or above, 64-bit